Peabo83/Valheim-Server-Web-GUI/README.md

 	$random2 = 'secret_key2';
 	$hash = md5($random1.$pass.$random2);
 	$self = $_SERVER['REQUEST_URI'];
+	$show_mods = true;
-	$cfg_editor = 'false';
+	$cfg_editor = false;
+	$make_seed_public = false;
 ```
 Change $username and $password to your preffered values.
 Change $random1 and $random2 to any variables of your choice, like 'Valheim365' and 'OdinRules'.

-5) This step requires improvement for security purposes.
-To execute server commands the PHP user (www-data) needs to be able to run systemctl commands, which by default it can not.
-Currently you can give www-data root access by editing the sudoer file.
+5) To execute systemctl commands the PHP user (www-data) needs to be able to run systemctl commands, which by default it can not.
+The following will allow www-data to run the specific commands used to make the GUI work.

 ```
 sudo visudo